decred/politeia/politeiawww/api/www/v1/api.md

 ### `Get comments`

 Retrieve all comments for given proposal.
-Not that the comments are not sorted.
+Note that the comments are not sorted.

 **Route:** `GET /v1/proposals/{token}/comments`